Savoury French Cake Salé recipe you can MacGyver out of Anything

 FILLING IDEAS

-Once you have your base cake salé batter, which will look a lot like a thick pancake batter, it’s time to start adding whatever fillings you like.
+Once you have your batter, which will look a lot like a thick pancake batter, it’s time to start adding whatever fillings you like.

-You don’t even need a recipe.
-You can MacGyver a unique recipe out of whatever you have in your fridge and pantry, but recipes are nice to have for inspiration.
+You don’t even need a recipe, but they’re nice to have for inspiration.

 Cake salé is excellent for using up leftovers.

-Need to finish half that onion and bell pepper or leftover ham?
-Chop it up and throw it in your cake salé batter.
+Need to finish half that onion and bell pepper or the leftover cooked ham?
+Chop it up and throw it in your batter.

-Obviously, this list is far from exhaustive, but here is a picklist of ingredients which you can combine in a number of ways to come up with very unique cake salé recipes.
+Obviously, this list is far from exhaustive, but here is a picklist of ingredients that you can combine in a number of ways to come up with unique cake salé recipes.

 • Cheese: Feta cheese, Goat cheese, Parmesan cheese, Mozerella, Comté, Gruyere, Blue cheese, Cheddar cheese etc.

-• Herbs: Thyme, basil, oregano, rosemary, dill, chives, herbs de Provence, etc.
+• Fresh or dried herbs: Thyme, basil, oregano, rosemary, dill, chives, herbs de Provence, etc.

 • Spices: Curry, peppers, Sriracha, jalapeno, Mexican spices etc.